Multivariate analysis

 C) Analysis of two variables

-D) Analysis of continuous variables only
+D) Analysis of multiple variables simultaneously

 • 2.
 Which statistical technique is commonly used in multivariate analysis?